-911 call from fatal car crash involving WFT’s Deshazor Everett provides details of accident
+911 call provides details from fatal crash involving Washington’s Everett

 The first witness told the dispatcher that he “just saw a car flip over” and confirmed the location of the crash.
 “I think some of his friends are coming to assist him,” he told the dispatcher.

-When the dispatcher asked if the person in the car was out of the vehicle, the man responded: “I cannot tell.
+When the dispatcher asked whether the person in the car was out of the vehicle, the man responded: “I cannot tell.
 I think he has gone into like the thick woods or something like that.”
-She followed up by asking if anyone was thrown from the vehicle and the witness said: “I don’t think so.
+She followed up by asking whether anyone was thrown from the vehicle and the witness said: “I don’t think so.
 I don’t believe so.
 I think they were just trapped inside.”

-Soon after, the other male witness is heard in the background saying: “He’s like all the way in the ditch,” before pleading: “Just get somebody.
+Soon after, the other male witness was heard in the background saying, “He’s like all the way in the ditch,” before pleading: “Just get somebody.
 Just get some help.”

-The second witness then got on the call and told the dispatcher directly that the driver is trapped in the vehicle.
-After reassuring him that help was on the way, the dispatcher tried to get more information about the driver, but the second witness told her that he didn’t know if the driver was injured.
+The second witness then got on the call and told the dispatcher directly that the driver was trapped in the vehicle.
+After reassuring him that help was on the way, the dispatcher tried to get more information about the driver, but the second witness told her that he didn’t know whether the driver was injured.

 “The car is, ma’am, the car is — it’s trapped.
 It’s trapped in the trees,” he said.